 The graduate coordinator of the English Department with the advice of the graduate committee will use the undergraduate record and, and if available, the scores of the GRE general test as the basis for a decision.
 We welcome letters of recommendation from the applicant’s former English instructors and a sample of expository prose.
 Applications to the MA in English are considered at all times.
 However, because spaces in graduate courses are limited, it is strongly advised that prospective students submit their applications well before the semester begins in order to gain admission into their appropriate classes.

 A number of teaching assistantships are available for qualified applicants.
 In addition to the undergraduate record and the scores on the GRE general test, applications should include two letters of recommendation from former English instructors.
 Applications should be submitted to the graduate coordinator of the English department no later than March 15 preceding the academic year for which the appointment is desired.

-In addition to the Graduate School requirements, students must complete at least 36 hours, 24 hours of which must be in 5000-level courses.
-Twelve hours may be taken in 4000-level courses approved by the department and Graduate School.
+In addition to the Graduate School requirements, students must complete at least 30 hours, 18 hours of which must be in 5000-level courses.
+Up to 12 hours may be taken in 4000-level courses approved by the department and Graduate School.

 Required of both concentrations, literature and writing studies: